 Prepaid Wireless Internet - No Contract Required!

-years is wireless Internet, often referred to as wireless broadband or
+It's also often referred to as wireless broadband or

 So what is it?
 Think of your high speed Internet